 The primary hazards around Hook Island are coral bommies, fringing reefs, tidal flow and exposure to northerly winds.
 The skipper must maintain adequate distance from reef edges and avoid anchoring over coral.
 The northern bays require careful anchoring due to bommies rising abruptly from deeper water.
 Hook Passage experiences strong tidal flow, and the skipper must allow for set and drift when transiting the area.

 If you are headed somewhere remote consider the need to expand your knowledge base or have an information resource on board.
 Why not get a copy of my book The Marine and Electrical and Electronics Bible 4th Edition.
 By and for yachties, with everything from batteries and charging, solar and wind, diesel engines and marine electronics and so much more.
 Your complete systems guide.
 650 pages of practical advice.
-Go to Boat Books for a copy or order through Amazon.
-By an Australian yachtsman for Australian Yachtsmen and Yachtswomen.
+In Australia and New Zealand order a copy through Boat Books.
+UK and European boats can buy the UK Edition Here.
+US and Canadian boats can get the US Edition Order Here.
 Marine systems are my profession so let me help you.
+By a liveaboard boat owner for other boat owners

 Hook Island has no facilities of any kind, and the skipper must arrive fully self‑sufficient with all provisions, fuel, water and spares already onboard.
 There are no shops, fuel points, water access, marinas or landing services anywhere on the island.
 All resupply must be done at Airlie Beach, Shute Harbour or Hamilton Island before entering the Hook Island anchorages.